ratemydonkeys/ratemydonkeys.github.io/index.md

 ## Overall Rating: ⭐⭐⭐⭐⭐ / 5

 ## Review Summary
 Donkeys seem to want to haul their lab load only at the last minute.. mere days before the deadline!
+Some donkeys didn't even wait until end of term before passing premature judement on uwflow, why??!

 ## Detailed Breakdown